 - 2 tablespoons white balsamic vinegar

-- 2 tablespoons pine nuts
+- 2 tablespoons pine nuts, roasted

-- Salt, pepper
+- Salt, pepper to taste (optional)

-- Over the prosciutto, layer the melon, the tomatoes and the mozzarella cheese.
+- Over the prosciutto, layer the melon, the tomatoes, and the mozzarella cheese.